ska-telescope/ska-python-skeleton/README.md

 You will now be inside a pipenv shell with your virtual environment ready.

-Use `pipenv exit` to exit the virtual environment.
+Use `exit` to exit the pipenv environment.

 Testing